 Beyond the Morning Huddle: HR Management for a Successful Dental Practice #ad - Feedback immediate feedback builds trust, understanding, commitment, accountability, results, and excellence.
 Mosby.
 Mosby.
 Communication is the key to success.
 Distribution of resources making smart hrm decisions will keep HR costs under control.
 Employment law be aware of changing state and federal employment law and how it applies to your dental office.

-Clinical Cases in OrthodonticsWiley-Blackwell #ad - This unique approach supports the new trend in case-based and problem-based learning, thoroughly covering topics ranging from Class I malocclusions to orthognathic surgery.
+Clinical Cases in OrthodonticsWiley-Blackwell #ad - Clinical Cases in Orthodontics #ad - This unique approach supports the new trend in case-based and problem-based learning, thoroughly covering topics ranging from Class I malocclusions to orthognathic surgery.
 Mosby.
 Wiley-blackwell's clinical cases series is designed to recognize the centrality of clinical cases to the profession by providing actual cases with an academic backbone.

 Clinical cases in orthodontics applies both theory and practice to real-life orthodontic cases in a clinically relevant format.
 Mosby.
 Highly illustrated in full color, Clinical Cases in Orthodontics' format fosters independent learning and prepares the reader for case-based examinations.